genaforvena/skiffs/README.md

 ## Architecture
 The system consists of multiple smaller LMs, each serving as a node in a non-hierarchical network.
 These nodes collaborate in a rhizomatic structure, refining and transforming language outputs.

+## Usage
+Heads up, the only scripts that are currently in working order are:

+- `skiffs/conversation.py`
+- `skiffs/summarize.py`
+- `skiffs/feeder_producer.py`

+Mostly, I code at night and don't always keep a tight ship with things like quoting styles and such.
+So, the repo can be a bit of a mess.
+If anyone's keen to jump in or spots a nightmare, I'm all for fixing things up together.
+Just give me a shout!
 ### Components
 - **Context Keeper LLM**: Maintains the overarching narrative and context, adapting to the non-linear inputs and outputs of other modules.
 - **Rhizomatic Clarifiers**: These are non-domain-specific LMs that transform language in innovative, non-linear ways, breaking away from conventional patterns.